4x3l3r8/4x3l3r8/README.md

 ## - 💞️ I’m looking to collaborate on ...

-Anything that can get my hands extremely dirty and build my experience.
+Anything that can get my hands extremely dirty and disrupt spaces.

 ## - 📫 How to reach me ...